 To help maintain healthy hair, it was washed with raw eggs and brandy every three weeks.

 Sissi was most famous for her long chestnut brown hair.
 Her hair was so long it reached the floor, and she was never seen in public without an extravagant updo.
 Her updos consisted of dozens of braids and often took around three hours to style.
 Due to the weight of her hair, she was prone to headaches.
 To help maintain healthy hair, it was "washed every three weeks with a mixture of raw eggs and brandy."

 Her diet and exercise routine were just as excessive (if not more) than her skincare and hair routine.
-Women in the 19th century were expected to have unrealistically small waists (hence the corsets), but Sissi took it to another level.
-She followed a strict diet consisting of only a few foods, often starving herself.
+Obsessed with having an abnormally small waist (corset reduction wasn't enough), she followed a strict diet consisting of only a few foods, often starving herself.
 She also exercised obsessively through long walks, gymnastics, and horseback riding.
 Though it was not a known condition at the time, many believe that she suffered from anorexia.